rayanelahmadi/COS-ECE470-fa2024/Project3/README.md

 # Bitcoin Client Project, Part 3

+# ACKNOWLEDGEMENTS

+We acknowledge that GPT4o was used to help create the solution for this programming assignment.

 In this part of the project, you will implement the **Block** struct and the **Blockchain** struct.

 ## Repository management and submission